barbozajerry/SoftwareSecurityCS305/README.md

 My job will be to protect Global Rain's client data and finacial information.
 I will be adding a file verification step to their web application to ensure secure communications.
 I will be examining Atemis Financial's software to address any security vulnerabilities.

 I will also recommend an appropriate encryption algorithm cipher to deploy, given the security vulnerabilities, and justify my reasoning behind it.

+The algirthm cipher I reccomended is the SHA-256 since it avoids collisions and keeps everything secure against attackers and it is the most secure cipher.